bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRAS/PP01/README.md

 ### Standard & Custom properties for objects and object types

-> **Acceptance criteria**: For the **Standard properties for objects and object types** capability, the validation procedure must verify that both standard and custom property sets requested by the test case (including relative properties and values) are present in the IFC file.
+> **Acceptance criteria**: For the **Properties for objects and object types** capability, the validation procedure must verify that both standard and custom property sets requested by the test case (including relative properties and values) are present in the IFC file.

 (See below the table for further specification of each criteria)
 | ID       | CRITERIA                                                 |